aminator-plugins/eucalyptus-cloud/README.rst

 Eucalyptus Cloud Plugin for NetflixOSS Aminator
 ===========================================

-This Aminator plugin allows you to provision an EMIs in a `Eucalyptus <http://www.eucalyptus.com>`__ cloud.
+This Aminator plugin allows you to provision an EMI in a `Eucalyptus <http://www.eucalyptus.com>`__ cloud.

 Examples